-Figure X - Pennsylvania Palmer Drought Index 1900 - 1999
+Figure 7 - Pennsylvania Palmer Drought Index

-The warmest July on record in Pennsylvania occurred in 2020, and sixteen counties entered Drought Watch status on August 21 of that year.
+The warmest July on record in Pennsylvania occurred in 2020, and sixteen counties entered Drought Watch status on August 21st of that year.
 In June 2021, dry conditions were again affecting the commonwealth.
-Figure X - U.S. Drought Monitor, Pennsylvania illustrates the conditions of drought in Pennsylvania at the time of the report.
+Figure 8 - U.S. Drought Monitor, Pennsylvania illustrates the conditions of drought in Pennsylvania at the time of writing this report.